jethornton/flexgui/docs/source/spindle.rst

 If `INCREMENT` is not found Flex will look in the `DISPLAY` section for `SPINDLE_INCREMENT` and if not found will set the increment at 100 for spindle faster/slower control buttons.

+If `MIN_FORWARD_VELOCITY` is found it will be used to set the QSpinBox minimum setting.
+If not found the minimum setting will be 0

+If `MAX_FORWARD_VELOCITY` is found it will set the QSpinBox maximum setting.
+If not found the maximum setting will be 1000

+`INCREMENT` will also set the QSpinBox single step when using the up/down arrows.

 Spindle Controls
 ----------------